dgs3/superSnake/README.md

 #Talking to the Orobot
 The Orobot is controlled by an Arduino microcontroller, and can be conversed with over a serial port at a baudrate of 115200.
 There is essentially only one command it needs to understand, the setServoPosition command.
 To give the Orobot a command:
 '''
-4,servo,theta,time;
+4,servo,theta;
 '''
-where 4 is the number of the command, servo is the servo we are going to move, theta is angle, and time is time we want to pause for.
+where 4 is the number of the command, servo is the servo we are going to move and theta is angle.
+We execute the bot's gate by Setting all servo positions.
+Then we set a timer, and set the second position when the servo's timer is elapsed.
+We dont start the next move until all second positions are sent.